it is always the customer who decides whether technology pays off.

 With its automatic pay stations, DESIGNA has been offering high-quality, sophisticated payment systems for years - from cashless payment to full equipment with banknotes and coins.
 With Pay-by-Plate, the customer can determine the amount for his parking stay by entering his license plate number.
 Especially the Ticketless-Solution enables the comfortable addition for the simple payment by credit card at the exit lane device - or the possibilities of an electronic payment.
 Thus, the customer can conveniently pay in advance, shortly before the exit or even afterwards.
 The pre-booking software module enables convenient reservation and payment in advance.
 The DESIGNA Mobile Ticket application allows digital payment shortly before the exit or even afterwards as Post Payment*.

 Two helpful daemons.
 Reliable modules for acquisition quality.

-Prepared for a fall-back option.
+Prepaired for a fallback option.

 Legislators have attached importance to the protection of personal data.
 When the system is delivered, the settings for saving, anonymizing and deleting are set up in compliance by a DESIGNA service technician.
 According to the set times, the data in the database will be deleted, as this may not be stored indefinitely without reason.
 Signs in front of and in the entrance area, including the name of the data protection officer, are recommended for customer information.
-Also, a reference to the implementation of data protection at the checkout - for example a QR code is useful.
+Also a reference to the implementation of data protection at the checkout - for example for a QR code is useful.

-*Expected to be available from Autumn 2020.
+*Expected to be available from fall 2020.